 What To Look For in an Office Manager?

 Ok, you’ve made the decision to hire an office manager.
 As outlined above, the office manager role wears many hats and is an important member of your team.
-It’s not as easy as putting an ad on a job site.
-It’s too important of a job to hire the first warm body to fill the position.
-It’s critical that you look for specific traits that will let you know this is an exceptional candidate.
+It’s not as easy as putting an ad on a job site and it’s too important of a job to hire the first warm body to fill the position.
+You should look for specific traits that will let you know this is an exceptional candidate.

 When you’re looking for your ideal office manager, find someone who fits this criteria: